Pints, Pounds, & Pâté

 • Privacy Policy & Contact

 Feeling intimidated by French fashion?
-If you're wondering what to pack for Paris as a tourist, check out my easy tips on the staples you do not want to forget.
+If you're wondering what to pack for Paris as an American tourist, check out my easy tips on the staples you do not want to forget.
+Not to mention a few tips on how to achieve that impeccable Parisian je ne sais quoi, even as a visitor.

 Disclosure: Some of the links below are affiliate links.
 If you purchase a linked item, I will make a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.
-I received free items from Wool& and Noemie.
-Post updated, April, 2020.
+Post updated, November, 2024.

 Shopping on the Champs-Elysees.
 What to Wear in Paris as a Tourist